ionutbalosin/jvm-energy-consumption/README.md

 ## Purpose

-The main purpose of this project is to assess the energy consumption across different JVMs distributions.
+The purpose of this project is to assess the energy consumption across multiple JVMs distributions while running different custom-made Java programs and off-the-shelf applications (e.g., including [Spring Boot](https://spring.io/projects/spring-boot) and [Quarkus](https://quarkus.io/) web-based).

-It is not intented to compare the energy consumption across different frameworks (since the code is different there won't be an apples-to-apples comparison), but keeping the same application and just changing the runtime (or the JVM) check the new energy consumption.
+It is not a goal to compare the energy consumption across different frameworks (since the code is different there won't be an apples-to-apples comparison), but keeping the same application and just changing the runtime (or the JVM) check the new energy consumption.

-Different off-the-shelf applications using different technologies are included to cover a spread spectrum of applications.

 ## Methodology